m8finder/webssl/README.md

   Options
-    --filename, -f        The name of the file which gets generated   (default: ssl) --addToKeychain, -k   Add your generated key file to Keychain     (default: false) --config              Path to config file or false to disable     (default: .)
+    --filename, -f        The name of the file which gets generated   (default: ssl) --addToKeychain, -k   Add your generated key file to Keychain     (default: false) --removeOld, -r       Remove your old key from Keychain           (default: false) --config              Path to config file or false to disable     (default: .)
     --dns                 DNS entries split by comma(!).              (default: null)